-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impac II.
-AG RICULTURE AND FOREST RESOURCES.1 Would the project: • • a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? $\boxtimes$ e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? $\boxtimes$
+b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact D) Connect with existing zoning for agricultural use, or a winiamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? \boxtimes a/b/e.
+The majority of the vineyards have a designation of Prime Farmland with the vineyards near the base of the hill on the site designated as Unique Farmland (based on GIS layer FMMP Farmlands (2012)).
+The portion of the property containing the existing development and the hillside to the northwest are designated Other Land (based on GIS layer FMMP Farmlands (2012)).
+The proposed project would result in the removal of approximately one acre of vineyards.

 The project site is zoned Agricultural Preserve (AP), which allows wineries upon grant of a use permit.
-The site is currently developed with a main residence, caretaker's dwelling, tennis court, swimming pool, and water storage tanks.
-Approximately 11.75 acres is planted in vineyards.
+The project site includes an existing winery, residence, farmworker dwelling, and associated accessory buildings.
+Approximately 17.6 acres are planted in vineyards.

-- a/b/e.
-The portion of the property containing the existing development is designated Urban and Built-up Land and the remainder of the site is designated Other Land (based on GIS layer FMMP Farmlands (2012)) which had previously been used for grazing.
 The proposed project would not conflict with existing zoning for agricultural uses.
 General Plan Agricultural Preservation and Land Use policies AG/LU-2 and AG/LU-13 recognize wineries, and any use consistent with the Winery Definition Ordinance and clearly accessory to a winery, as agriculture.
-The subject parcel is currently under a Williamson Act contract which allows wineries and vineyards.
+The subject parcel is currently under a Williamson Act contract which allows wineries.
 No aspect of this proposal would conflict with the adopted contract.
-There are no other changes included in this proposal that would result in the conversion of Farmland. - c/d.
+As noted above, approximately one acre of vines will be removed to facilitate construction of the winery expansion.
+There are no other changes included in this proposal that would result in the conversion of Farmland.

+c/d.
 The proposed project will not conflict with existing zoning for or cause rezoning of forest land, timberland, or timberland zoned Timberland Production.
-According to the Napa County Environmental resource maps (based on the following layers Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site does not contain Coniferous Forest- Ponderosa Pine and Douglas Fir species or Oak woodlands.
+According to the Napa County Environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest) the project site does not contain Coniferous Forest- Ponderosa Pine and Douglas Fir species.
+Based on the Vegetation - Ice layer, the hillside area of the project site contains mixed Oak woodlands.
+However, no development is proposed within this area.
 Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of forest land, timberland, or timberland zoned Timberland Production.